cohere-ai/sandbox-topically/README.md

 # Usage Example: Topically + BERTopic
 Use Topically to name clusters in the course of topic modeling with tools like BERTopic.
 Get the cluster assignments from BERTopic, and name the clusters with topically.

+`TODO: Add code example`

 # Installation

+You can install topically from pypi:

 `pip install topically`